-For these type of scenarios, the administrator defines access to the devices according to the roles of the user.
+For these types of scenarios, the administrator defines access to the devices according to the roles of the user.

 Role-based Access Control –

-The concept of Role-based Access Control is to create a set of permissions and assign these permissions to user or group.
-By the help of these permissions, only limited access to users can be provided therefore level of security is increased.
+The concept of Role-based Access Control is to create a set of permissions and assign these permissions to a user or group.
+With the help of these permissions, only limited access to users can be provided therefore level of security is increased.

 There are different ways to perform RBAC such as creating custom privilege levels or creating views.

 When we take a console of the router, we enter into the user-level mode.
 The user-level mode has privilege level 1.
 By typing enable, we enter into a privileged mode where the privilege level is 15.
 A user with privilege level 15 can access all the commands that are at level 15 or below.

 By creating a custom privilege level (between 2 and 14) and assigning commands to it, the administrator can provide subset of commands to the user.